EthanMerrill/PersonalBlog2022/README.md

 # Ethan Merrill's Portfolio 2022

-this is a portfolio project undertaken to showcase my work and web development expertise.
-The project is hosted on github pages and bult in react with the the images and resume/project info stored in a supabase postgres database.
+This is a portfolio project undertaken to showcase my work and web development expertise.
+The project is hosted on github pages and bult in react with the the images and resume/project info stored in a Firebase database.

 ## todo
 - [x] Setup GH Pages Hosting with ethanmerrill.com domain